Discover how Main Line Health experts serve Philadelphia by treating a wide range of conditions, including back, neck and oncology-related pain.

 One of the main causes of acoustic neuroma is ongoing exposure to loud noises.
 If you’re using headphones, resist the urge to crank up the volume.
 Use ear protection if your job involves a lot of loud noises.
 In rare cases, a genetic problem can cause acoustic neuroma.
 People with an inherited condition called neurofibromatosis 2 (NF2) have a higher risk of developing acoustic neuroma.
 NF2 causes tumors to grow on nerve tissue, including the nerve where acoustic neuroma develops.

-Diagnosing acoustic neuroma
+Diagnosing and testing for acoustic neuroma

 The source of ear symptoms can be tough to determine—and acoustic neuroma can look like other ear conditions—so several tests are needed to diagnose it.
 These might include: